Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 These features make these measurement devices an optimal choice for water systems in industrial settings.

-Basically, an ultrasonic flowmeter is a device engineered to gauge the velocity of fluid by utilizing ultrasound to calculate volume flow.
+Basically, an ultrasonic flow meter is a device designed to measure fluid velocity using ultrasound to calculate volumetric flow.
 It uses ultrasound waves to measure flow without intrusion, rendering it well-suited for a range liquid measurements, including those related to Legionella.

 Ultrasonic flow meters consist of two transmitters and two receivers.
 These components work collectively to detect and measure the flow rate of a liquid, an important aspect in preventing the spread of Legionnaires’ disease.